Blog

 Why Sand and Stone is Being Replaced with Glass Aggregate

-Pulverized glass is breaking ground in the construction and landscape industries.
-Although it is no stranger in the industry, a lot of residential and commercial builders are looking for alternative ways to create eco-friendly environments.
-Sand and Stone is one of the most popular materials used in construction, and always will be.
-Natural sand and…
+Pulverized glass is breaking ground in the construction and landscaping industries as residential and commercial builders look for alternative ways to create eco-friendly environments.
+Natural sand and stone are the most popular materials used in construction and always will be, but both are mined and not so eco-friendly.
+What is Glass Aggregate?
+Glass aggregate is…

 Makers Mark Distillery